-Learn how to cook quinoa to fluffy perfection on the stove top, in a rice cooker, or in a pressure cooker/Instant Pot and get simple quinoa recipes to kick off your cooking.
+Learn all about quinoa and how to cook quinoa to fluffy perfection on the stovetop, in your Instant Pot, or in a rice cooker.
+Plus, get some easy quinoa recipes to kick off your cooking adventures!

 I grew up eating quinoa in the 90s, when it was decidedly less cool.
 My parents were big on healthy, natural foods, so we were no strangers to the occasional quinoa salad at supper time.